Work in Progress: Manuscript for A Question of Racial Progress: Encyclopedic Art Museums in the United States during the Civil War era, 1842-1877

 Most histories of encyclopedic art museums in the United States begin in the 1870s, when impressive architecture was built for significant collections in New York, Boston, Philadelphia, and Washington D.C.
-Early iterations of these collections in the mid-nineteenth century are typically only mentioned in prefaces, with scholars describing their exhibitions as disorganized and temporary.
-The Privilege of Display takes another look at the formation of art museums during the Civil War era and Reconstruction, revealing the underacknowledged racial politics of collections throughout the Northeast.
-Institutional archives record the work of mid-nineteenth-century social scientists and the notions of racial progress behind their display of the “fine arts” amongst other objects.
-Previously unpublished photographs, illustrations, and floor plans also point to a sweeping narrative to art exhibitions, acknowledged by visitors as political statements about race.
-Records of protests against the exhibitions give additional insights into the intent and impact of racial theories at a time when the end of chattel slavery and territorial expansion were at the center of U.S. politics.
+However, early iterations of these collections were open to the public in the decades before the Civil War and during Reconstruction, and these exhibitions set the terms by which public art museums became civic spaces in the United States.
+Institutional archives record the work of mid-nineteenth-century social scientists and notions of racial progress behind their display of the “fine arts” amongst assorted objects.
+Photographs, illustrations, and floor plans point to a sweeping narrative to exhibitions of global collections, acknowledged by visitors as political statements about race.
+Records of protests surrounding the exhibitions give additional insights into the intent and impact of racial theories at a time when the end of chattel slavery and territorial expansion were at the center of U.S. politics.

 My writings on modern and contemporary art have been translated into German, French, Arabic, and Japanese.
 Here is a sampling of my most recent work: